The 100-Pounder Parrott Rifle of USS Dawn at York, Maine

 The very presence of USCT soldiers and General Wild at Wilson’s Wharf goaded Confederate President Davis to act.
 According to Gordon C. Rhea, “There was no military reason to send Lee to Wilson’s Wharf.
 The enclave of black troops posed no immediate threat to Richmond, and the Army of Northern Virginia sorely needed its cavalry to fight Grant.
 Political considerations, however, prevailed over military ones” (Rhea, Gordon C. To the North Anna River, pg.
 363).

 After riding all night from Richmond, Fitzhugh Lee’s cavalry arrived at Wilson’s Wharf in the early morning of May, 24th.
 The cavalry dismounted and attacked the fort.
 Though his initial attack was unsuccessful, Fitzhugh Lee sent under a flag of truce a demand to the defenders of the fort surrender.
 The demand came with the promise that if the defenders promptly surrendered, they would be treated as prisoners of war.
 If they continued to resist, Fitzhugh Lee stated he could not be responsible for the consequences.
-The implied threat of death or enslavement, with the Battle of Fort Pillow in very recent memory, was noted, but Wild refused to surrender, and his men would fight.
-(Casstevens, Frances H. Edward A. Wild and the African Brigade in the Civil War, pg.
+The implied threat was a repeat of the Fort Pillow massacre.
+If Wild didn’t surrender his men immediately, all would be killed or taken into slavery (Casstevens, pg.
 173).

 General Wild would write, “The gunboat Dawn (Captain Simmons, Executive Officer Jackaway) rendered most efficient and material aid in shelling the enemy on both flanks, changing her position according to need.
 They have received my heartfelt thanks.”
 (Official Records.
 Ser.
 1. Vol. 36.
 Pt.
 2. Pg.
 271).